 Using all the colours in every row is likely to look pretty garish but, for example, if you wanted a monochromatic scheme you would use the colours in one row only.
 For a two colour scheme, you could choose colours in two rows.

-Using rows 1 and 4 gives a complementary colour scheme.
+Using the first and last rows gives a complementary colour scheme.

 This example is based on the “Morning Glory” palette.